 Example of Redemptions based on an investor behaviour model, in accordance with the breakdown of liabilities by investor category.
 This implies the simulation of the behaviour of each type of investor and establishes a simulation based on the composition of the liabilities of the MMF.

-Example of investor classification and simulation of their behaviour (the figures shown are not real): Investor type
+Example of investor Record redection and simulation investor type of their behaviour (the figures shown are not real): Investor type

 Record redemptions for this investor type